 notice has been given of the resolution to all Directors; and

-all of the Directors entitled to vote on the resolution give their consent in writing.
+at least 75% of the Directors entitled to vote on the resolution sign a document containing a statement that they are in favour of the resolution set out in the document.

-The resolution is passed at the time when approval is given to the Secretary of the last person necessary to constitute a majority.
+The resolution is passed at the time when the last person necessary to constitute 75% of votes signs the resolution.

-For the purpose of this clause:

-the notice must include the wording of the resolution;

-approval in writing may be given by email or any other means of electronic communication; and
+For the purpose of this clause, any document or approval may be given by email or any other means of electronic communication.

-a resolution will be deemed to have failed and not passed if it has not achieved the requisite majority within 10 business days after the notice was given.

 DIRECTORS’ DUTIES AND INTERESTS

 Duties of Directors

-Directors must comply with all duties imposed on them by law, which may include duties under the Corporations Act and duties under the ACNC Legislation.
+Directors must comply with all duties imposed on them by law, which may include duties under the Corporations Act.

 Disclosure of interests